Abdullah-Al-Akash/Medinova-Medical-Center/README.md

 <br>
 <h6>Hello!</h6>
 <p>Today I have created a website related Medical Center which name is Medinova Medical Center.
 For complete this
-        website I have used some technologies and I am going to say about the website and building technology.</p>
+        website I have used some technologies and I am going to say about the website and building technology for UI, Functionality.
+For Authentication setup I have used firebase system.
+As this is a health related website, so I try to handle cover healthcare related services.</p>
 <br>
 <h5>Actually This is a Medical Healthcare related website where someone can get--</h5>
 <ul>